United States of America

 Other issues currently shaping bilateral relations are a further intensification of economic cooperation, close cooperation in managing regional and global crises and the continuing debate on data protection and protecting privacy.

 On the economic front, the Transatlantic Trade and Investment Partnership (TTIP) currently under negotiation between the EU and the U.S. opens up substantial economic as well as geostrategic potential.

-The close contacts between government agencies on both sides are also underscored by the regular visits to the U.S. by Federal Chancellor Merkel, Federal Foreign Minister Steinmeier and other members of her Cabinet and the return visits by the American side.
+The close contacts between the two countries are also underscored by the regular visits to the U.S. by Federal Chancellor Merkel, Federal Foreign Minister Steinmeier and other members of her Cabinet and the return visits by the American side.
 President Obama’s most recent visit to Germany was on 24 and 25 April 2016.
 During his visit, he and Federal Chancellor Merkel jointly opened the Hanover trade fair.
 Secretary of State Kerry also visited Berlin at the beginning of his term of office, on 26 February 2013, describing Germany as “without doubt one of our strongest and most effective allies in the world”.
 Secretary of State Kerry visited Germany most recently on 13 February 2016 to attend the Munich Security Conference.
 Federal President Gauck visited the United States from 5 to 7 October 2015.
 Another important element of bilateral relations is the intensive exchange of views between German and American parliamentarians.

 |U.S. exports to Germany (USD billion)||49.1||48.7||47.4||49.4||49.9|